Philosophy is not just an abstract pursuit - it is a way of living.

 You will cultivate essential philosophical skills while exploring engaging and stimulating practices that can enrich everyday life and self-understanding.
 During these sessions, you will learn and explore specific practices - meditation, authentic relating and the Socratic method - and the philosophical and scientific concepts on which they are based.

-In this first session, we will explore the idea of an Ecology of Practices; to understand what practices are, why they are important, and how different ones interrelate.
-Not only this, but participants will learn how to engage in a simple Meditation, an important foundational practice found in multiple wisdom traditions, which will be invaluable as part of the practices introduced later.
+In this first session, we explored the idea of an Ecology of Practices; to understand what practices are, why they are important, and how different ones interrelate.
+Not only this, but participants learned how to engage in a simple Meditation, an important foundational practice found in multiple wisdom traditions, which will be invaluable as part of the practices introduced later.

-We will also introduce how practice can affect our relationship with other people, including the teaching of games from the Authentic Relating traditions.
+We also introduced how practice can affect our relationship with other people, including the teaching of games from the Authentic Relating traditions.